-Pancake batter is poured directly onto a hot pan and does not require an iron to work as a mold, which is what waffle batter is poured into get the desired shape.
+Waffles are a thicker baked product that is very popular as a breakfast food.
+Waffle irons are what waffle batter is poured into in order to get the desired shape.
 Thus, there are iron girdles that provide round, heart, or square shape to waffles made in the end.
 There are girdles that allow making thicker or thinner waffles too.

 Here, is a piece of advice.
 Do not go for a thinner batter to make waffle as it has to be put into iron.
 One difference that stands out is that the waffle batter is sweeter and fatter so as to turn waffles browner and crispier.
 Another difference is that many whips up egg whites and yokes separately, and adds to waffle batter just before cooking in the oven.
 This foam makes the waffles airier than pancakes.
-Pancakes are also softer than waffles, which tend to be crisper.
+Waffles tend to be crispier.

 • Waffle batter tends to be thicker than the batter of pancakes.

 • Waffle1 batter contains more fat than pancakes.2

 • Waffle batter contains more sugar than that of pancakes.

 • Traditional English pancake batter does not use baking powder as a leavening agent.
 In North America, they use baking powder in pancake batter.
 For 12 pancakes 4 teaspoons of baking powder are used.3

 • Waffle batter uses baking powder.
 For a waffle batter mixture that serves four people 7g of baking powder is added.4

 • Making Shapes:

 • Pancake batter is not poured into different shaped irons to make shapes generally.
 However, on occasion people arrange their pancakes in different shapes too.